Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Methodology

 \subsection{Representational Alignment with Induced Fit}

-Induced Fit suggests that chemical reactions between molecules are realized by combining the pre-adaptation of substructures and dynamic adjustments during binding~\cite{koshland1995key}.
-Guided by it, we design SRIN to simulate the pre-adaptation process.
+The Induced Fit theory suggests that chemical reactions between molecules are realized by combining the pre-adaptation of substructures and dynamic adjustments during binding~\cite{koshland1995key}.
+Guided by this mechanism, we design SRIN to simulate the pre-adaptation process.
 In DRAM, BCF simulates the molecular induction process to align substructure representations, while S-GIB identifies and refines substructures with high chemical functional compatibility.